coffee2code/blog-time/readme.txt

 == Description ==

-This plugin adds a dynamic, functional clock to the the admin bar (at top of all admin pages) to show the server time for the blog.
+This plugin adds a dynamic, functional clock to the admin bar (at top of all admin pages) to show the server time for the blog.
 The clock automatically updates as time passes, as you would expect of a digital clock.

 This plugin also supports a static mode which puts a timestamp string at the top of all admin pages instead of the dynamic clock.
-This static admin time widget is AJAX-ified so that if you click the timestamp, it updates in place (without a page reload) to show the new current server time.
+This static admin time widget can be clicked to update the time in-place (without a page reload) to show the new current server time.

 Also provided is a "Blog Time" widget providing the same functionality as the admin widget, but for your sidebars.
 You may also utilize the plugin's functionality directly within a theme template via use of the template tag `c2c_blog_time()`.